pbernet/scala_gear_simulation/README.md

 ![Concepts](./concepts.JPG?raw=true "Concepts")

 - Each _Gear_ is an Akka Actor which is represented in the _GearGUI_ by a slider
-- The gears are supervised by the _GearController_ Actor
+- The gears are supervised by the _GearController_ Actor which coordinates and keeps the state
 - The _Receiver_ Actor coordinates updates from the _GearController_ to the _GearGUI_